 Ortoli Rosenstadt LLP is acting as counsel to our company regarding U.S. securities law matters.
 The validity of the Class A Shares offered hereby will be opined upon for us by Mourant Ozannes.
-King & Wood Mallesons LLP is acting as U.S. securities counsel to US Tiger Securities, Inc. Certain matters as to Singapore law will be passed for US Tiger Securities.
-Inc. by Rajah & Tann Singapore LLP.
+King & Wood Mallesons LLP is acting as U.S. securities counsel to US Tiger Securities, Inc. Certain matters as to Singapore law will be passed for US Tiger Securities Inc. by Rajah & Tann Singapore LLP.
 Certain legal matters as to Singapore law will be passed upon for us by Shook Lin & Bok LLP.
 Certain legal matters as to Malaysian law will be passed upon for us by Terry Lim Law Chambers.
 Ortoli Rosenstadt LLP may rely upon Mourant Ozannes with respect to matters governed by the law of the British Virgin Islands.
+King & Wood Mallesons LLP may rely on Rajah & Tann Singapore LLP with respect to matters governed by Singapore law.